CMAP-REPOS/development-pipeline-guide/submitting-corrections.md

 ---
-title: Submitting corrections
+title: Submitting updates and corrections
 nav_order: 3
 ---

-# Submitting corrections
+# Submitting changes

-When reviewing the development and component records that are already present in the development pipeline data, you may notice inaccurate information.
-In these cases, we hope you will take the time to let us know what is wrong, so we can improve the accuracy of our data and ensure our population and employment forecasts are not based on faulty information.
+When reviewing the development and component records that are already present in the development pipeline data, you may notice out-of-date or inaccurate information.
+In these cases, we hope you will take the time to let us know what is wrong, so we can improve the accuracy of our data and help ensure that our population and employment forecasts are based on current and correct information.

 Please review the [data dictionary](./data-dictionary.html) to see exactly what information is available for developments and components.

-## How to submit a correction
+## How to submit a correction or update

 For both developments and components, the process for submitting a correction is very similar.
-Once you have identified an error in CMAP’s data:
+Once you have identified a necessary change:

 1. Open the **Add Correction or Missing Development** panel (by clicking the button in the upper-right corner).

     ![](./img/add-correction-missing-dev-button.png)

-1. On the map, click on the development polygon or component icon with the erroneous information to select it.
+1. On the map, click on the development polygon or component icon with the information that needs updating to select it.
 Verify that the **Add Correction or Missing Development** panel has been populated with the information from the selected development or component – if you want to edit a component, you may need to use the arrows above the data to switch between the development and the component.

     ![](./img/component-correction-select.png)